 First, we need to cover a few common reasons why your freezer might be leaking.
 These include:

 First, let’s start with the serious concern that could be lingering in the back of your mind.
 There could be an issue with the drain pan.
-The drain pan is responsible for taking water from your freezer and filtering it to the outside world safely.
+The drain pan is responsible for collecting the water created as part of the defrost cycle.
+It provides an area to store the water as it evaporates away.
 If there is a crack in the drain pan, this could cause a leak underneath the freezer.

 Take a look at your manual to figure out where the drain pan is located.
 Then, see if there is a crack in it.
 If you see a puddle directly beneath the drain pan, there is probably a crack.
 The only question is where it is located.
 If there is a crack in the drain pan, you need to replace it.
 Before you do so, you will have to turn off the freezer.